Our gay guide to Milan 2023 has all the information you need including the best gay hotels to stay, bars, clubs and practical safety tips.

 How to get there: If you're already in Italy you can drive, catch a train or a bus to Milan, or fly there from many European airports.
 Milan has two main international airports as well as two in nearby Bergamo and Parma, which are often served by budget airlines.

-The main airport for international and intercontinental flights is Malpensa which is served by the Malpensa express into the city, and runs frequently.
-If we have a loads of luggages (Ahem, Stefan…), we prefer to book a private airport transfer so we have an English-speaking driver waiting to whisk us straight to our accommodation.
+The main airport for international and intercontinental flights is Malpensa which is served by the Malpensa Express into the city and runs frequently.
+If we have loads of luggage (Ahem, Seby…), we prefer to book a private airport transfer so we have an English-speaking driver waiting to whisk us straight to our accommodation.

 Visa requirements: Travelers from the United States, Australia, and New Zealand don't need a visa for stays in Italy for up to 90 days, which makes things easy for visiting Milan.
 Members of the Schengen Zone can also travel freely in Italy but if you're coming from somewhere else (or just want to be sure) make sure you check your personal visa requirements beforehand.